Tresor11/recipes-api/README.md

 # Recipes API

-This is a simple API for a recipes mobile app
+This is a simple API for a recipe mobile app.